Uzbekistan Visa Guide

-Uzbekistan is a beautiful country with a rich history and amazing sightseeing in cities like Samarkand, Bukhara and Khiva.
+Uzbekistan is a beautiful country with rich history and amazing sightseeing in cities like Samarkand, Bukhara, and Khiva.
 Once, it was at the heart of the Silk Road and attracted traders from all over the world.
 Nowadays, the country is opening up and easing its visa regime and we have good news for most of the Western countries: since July 2018, it has become quick, easy and cheap to get a visa to Uzbekistan!
+Since February 2019, most of the e-visa eligible countries became visa-free, except for a few countries.
 You just need to fill out the online application, pay $20 and, within 3 days, you can download your visa upon email notification.
 So, now it is the perfect time to visit Uzbekistan as it has not yet become too touristy; however, it is climbing fast to the top of recommended places to visit on websites like Forbes, Huffington Post, and National Geographic, etc.

 No visa for Uzbekistan